OfficeDev/O365-Windows-Start/README.md

 	- (Users and Groups) – Enable sign-on and read users' profiles
    6. After clicking OK in the Services Manager dialog box, assemblies for connecting to Office 365 REST APIs will be added to your project.

-**Note:** If you see any errors while installing packages during step 6, for example *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*, make sure the local path where you placed the solution is not too long/deep.
+**Note:** If you see any errors while installing packages during step 6, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
 We'll also work on shortening the folder names in a future update.

 ## Build ##